direktiv/direktiv.github.io/docs/environment/cli.md

 namespace: direktiv
 ```

-This folder is no the base for a namespace `direktiv`.
+This folder is now the base for a namespace `direktiv`.
 The path from here is relative in Direktiv.
 This means the folder structure will be the same as the folder structure in Direktiv.

 ## Pushing and Executing

-At the moment there are two limitations working with this tool.
+At the moment there is one limitation working with this tool.
 It can not pull the namespace from Direktiv.
 For this functionality the Git integration has to be used.
-The second limitation is that it can not create workflows.
-They have to exist beforehand and starting a new workflow requires a "dummy" workflow in the system first.

 After setup there are two commands available.
 The `push` command pushes a workflow to Direktiv but does not execute it.
-This command works recursivley e.g. `direktiv-sync push .`.
+This command works recursively e.g. `direktiv-sync push .`.
 The `exec` command uploads and executes the workflow.
 During execution the logs are printed to `stdout`.

 *Examples*
 ```